 Upgrade your iCloud reminders on Mac

-Note: Upgraded iCloud reminders are not backward compatible with the Reminders app in earlier versions of macOS.
+Note: Upgraded iCloud reminders are not backwards compatible with the Reminders app in earlier versions of macOS.
 After you upgrade your iCloud reminders, you can’t revert them.

 Upgrade iCloud reminders

 On your Mac, make sure you’re signed in with your Apple ID.